-In the spring of 2016, the rideshare company Lyft got an important court victory in a California lawsuit.
+In the spring of 2016 the rideshare company Lyft got an important court victory in a California lawsuit.
 It agreed to settle a class action lawsuit over the misclassification of its drivers as independent contractors for $26 million.
-The agreement importantly avoids the reclassification of the drivers as employees.
+The tentative agreement avoids the reclassification of the drivers as employees.
 The attorney representing the drivers, Shannon Lise-Riordan has also mounted a parallel suit against rival rideshare company, Uber.
-The suits are asking for driver tips and expense reimbursement.
-In the Lyft case, the arbitration provision buried in the use agreement for the drivers was more cleverly written than the Uber agreement and so the attorneys in the Lyft case faced a more difficult task of getting it declared unconscionable and invalidating it.
-The Uber lawsuit will continue and the trial is delayed until the issues of class action waivers and the use of arbitration agreements are decided by the U.S. Supreme Court.
-Unfortunately, the Lyft drivers were left with a fraction of the compensation claimed.
-Their only other option is to opt out of the settlement and file individual claims one-by-one and try to get a favorable settlement via arbitration where the claims are forced into a secret company-controlled private hearing.
+The suits are asking for tips and expense reimbursement.
+In the Lyft case, the plaintiffs faced a more difficult task getting Lyft’s cleverly written arbitration agreement declared unconscionable as opposed to getting the same ruling for the Uber arbitration agreement.
+The Uber lawsuit will continue and the trial is set for June of this year.
+The Lyft drivers were left with a fraction of the compensation claimed or the option of filing individual claims and then trying one-by-one to get a favorable settlement in arbitration.

-Certainly, one of the key advantages to class action lawsuits is that individuals in the harmed class do not have to initiate any action.
-They are automatically included in the group of beneficiaries unless they opt out of the group and pursue their own cases individually.
+Certainly, one of the key advantages to class action lawsuits is that individuals in the harmed class do not have to initiate any action, they are automatically included in the group of beneficiaries unless they opt out of the group with the intention of pursuing their own cases.
 This aspect becomes critical when the harmed group is a disenfranchised immigrant workforce.
 The situation is akin to the Chicano farm laborers that were exploited in California up through the 1960’s because of migrancy, language, poverty, and in many cases lack of documentation.
-Then, in the early 1970’s Cesar Chavez organized the farm workers and got better treatment for a group that had found it hard to speak up for itself.
+Then in the early 1970’s Cesar Chavez organized the farm workers and got better treatment for a group that had found it hard to speak up for itself.
 Today, even undocumented workers have workplace and social safety net benefits.

 While angry about the poor wages, most immigrant drivers are afraid to quit or even speak publicly for fear of being terminated.
 Their new-found job is the only anchor to a new life in the U.S. They also find it difficult to band together to press for changes in their working conditions.
 With different languages and cultural backgrounds, drivers rely on family and ethnicity based communities for support and interpretation of the new world around them.
 They also lack a common physical workplace to meet, share their gripes and learn that they are not alone in their dissatisfaction.
 In many cases the drivers come from cultures of systemic worker exploitation as well as business and government corruption.
 Few understand Federal or State employment law or know how to access the government agencies that might aid them in getting treated fairly.

-The world has seen taxi drivers protesting the rideshare companies for years, but now the rideshare drivers themselves are protesting the rideshare companies in India, UK, South Africa, New Jersey, Texas, New York, Seattle, San Francisco, Los Angeles and other cities.
-These immigrant drivers feel trapped by a system they cannot afford or afford to leave.
+The world has seen taxi drivers protesting the rideshare companies, now the rideshare drivers themselves are protesting the rideshare companies in India, UK, South Africa, New Jersey, Texas, New York, Seattle, San Francisco, Los Angeles and other cities.
+These immigrant drivers feel trapped by a system they cannot afford to leave or to stay with.
 Here is a photo of one of those protests, notice the number of drivers of color or non-European lineage.

 Where is this protest?
 Mumbai, Singapore, Manila?
 No – New York City!

 The New York times recently published a three part series on the inequities caused by the growing use of arbitration agreements.
 The author followed up with an interview on NPR’s Fresh Air that outlined many of the issues.
-The harm to the U. S. legal system has been written about frequently, first pointing out the inherent bias favoring companies and institutions that select their own privately hired arbitrators, then exposing the added burden of legal costs that are foisted on plaintiffs that lose their cases, and the crucial failure to create case law and precedent, the principal tool by which all courts develop consistent decisions.
-These consistent decisions define fairness for society and are a fundamental principle of justice.
-But arbitration affects the public in other ways by cloaking bad business practices and the stifling public awareness of litigant issues.
-The class action waiver keeps litigants from banding together and allows large corporations to nickel and dime their customers and employees with little chance of ever facing meaningful suits.
-Who wants go go to a risky arbitration hearing over $3-4 of monthly cellular service fees or a couple of hours of overtime pay that was denied on the job.
+The harm to the legal system has been written about frequently pointing out first, the bias favoring companies and institutions that select their own privately hired arbitrators, then the added burden of legal costs that are foisted on plaintiffs that lose their cases, and the crucial failure to create case law and precedent, the principal tool by which courts develop consistent decisions.
+These consistent decisions define fairness for society and are a basic principle of justice.
+But arbitration affects the public in other ways by cloaking bad business practices and the public awareness of litigant issues.
+The class action waiver allows large corporations to nickel and dime their customers and employees with little chance of ever facing meaningful suits.
+Who wants go go to a risky arbitration hearing over $3-4 of monthly cellular service fees or a couple of hours of overtime.
 It is just not worth the risk of a private, one person lawsuit.
-When we lose the capability of grouping our claims together, we as a society lose the benefit of shaping corporate behavior by bringing bad practices before a public court and getting settlements that create fair markets for goods, services and employment.
+When we lose the capability of grouping our claims together, we as a society lose the benefit of shaping corporate behavior by bringing bad practices before a public court and getting settlements that create a fair market for goods, services and employment.
 Many industries like farm work, repetitive factory work employ the least skilled workers and are prone to take liberties with workplace standards and find arbitration an effective tool to avoid repercussions.

-Arbitration agreements, class action waivers, and independent contractor status individually pose difficult questions about the future of work, but when all of these legal threads are woven together they create a perfect storm of exploitation that now allow corporations to hide shady business practices behind the law rather than hide them from the law.
+Arbitration, class action, independent contractor status individually pose difficult questions about the future of work, but when all of these legal threads are woven together they create a perfect storm of exploitation that now allow corporations to hide shady business practices behind the law rather than hide from the law.
 The Uber and Lyft lawsuits are a good guide.
-Even if the plaintiffs succeed, they will receive a fraction of what would have been owed in a regular job and it will take years to settle out, long after the rent was due, or groceries needed.
+Even if the plaintiffs succeed, they will receive a fraction of what would have been owed in a regular job and it will take years to settle out, long after the rent was due, or groceries bought.

-This building workplace storm now threatens the American way of work in a way that we have not seen before.
+That building storm now threatens the American way of work in a way that we have not seen before.
 Some commentators write off the change to advances in technology, others believe that a correction in big government is overdue, or that our legal system is stymied in needless litigation and needs to be simplified.
-Others propose creating new classifications of work, perhaps adding a “benefits pool” that gig employers contribute to for their part time contractors.
-Others simply ignore the greater social liabilities that their new age enterprises create.
-Uber founder and CEO Travis Kalanick, an Ayn Rand fan, recently said that Obamacare was great for his workers because its public subsidies make healthcare accessible for his part time drivers.
+Some propose creating new classifications of work, with a “benefits pool” that gig employers contribute for their part time contractors.
+Others simply ignore the social liabilities that their new age enterprises create.
+Uber founder and CEO Travis Kalanick, an Ayn Rand fan recently said that Obamacare was great for his workers because its public subsidies make healthcare accessible for his part time drivers.
 Does he want the public (you and me) to pick up that subsidies tab for his drivers’ workplace injuries and simply skip the mandated worker health care plans?

 Your comments are welcome.